Different Versions of AP Exams

 What will happen to my AP Instructional Planning Report if my students receive an additional version of an AP Exam?

 In most cases, half of a given school's students in the selected subject(s) took the most commonly administered version of the exam, and the other half took the additional version of the exam.
 If this is the case at your school, your Instructional Planning Reports for the selected subject(s) will be divided into two separate segments: one for the students who received the most commonly administered version of the exam, and one for the students who took the additional version of the exam.

-If your school received an additional version of the AP Spanish Literature and Culture Exam, then all your students took the additional version of this exam.
+If your school received an additional version of the AP Spanish Language and Culture Exam, then all your students took the additional version of this exam.
 If this is the case, your school's Instructional Planning Report for this subject will not be divided into separate segments, but will show the performance of your school's students compared to a smaller comparison group than usual: other students who also took the additional form of this exam.